SoftwareAG/c8y-docs/content/device-sdk/mqtt-bundle/device-certificates.md

 [ crl_ext ]
 authorityKeyIdentifier=keyid:always

 # Policy of certificates signing.
-It specifies which certificate fields have to be fulfilled during certificate creation.
+It specifies which certificate fields have to be filled in during certificate creation.
 There are three possible values here:
 # "optional" - field value can be empty
-# "supplied" - field value must be fulfilled
+# "supplied" - field value must be filled in
 # "match" - signed certificate field value must match the CA certificate value to be created
 [ signing_policy ]
 countryName             = optional